Numerical search for states with constant enstrophy flux over finite time intervals in two-dimensional turbulence: Numerical search of states

 Since the typical scale of $\omega_{\vb*{k}}$ is not known a priori, we set a uniform step amplitude $r$ in $(\ln \omega_{\vb*{k}})$-space.
 The transition probability $T(\vb*{\omega}', \vb*{\omega})$ corresponds to the Metropolis algorithm with a modification factor due to the nonuniform step in $\omega_{\vb*{k}}$-space.

 An MC cycle consists of performing MC steps associated with each $\vb*{k}\in\mathcal{K}^+$ once, in order of increasing $k$.
 In a run of numerical search, a given initial state is developed through repeated MC cycles.
 We regard that a state from the ensemble model $P_\eta(\vb*{\omega})$ is numerically sampled with a precision $\delta$ if $\Delta^{(T)}(\vb*{\omega})<\delta$ is achieved during the run.
+Note that, when $\delta>0$, the inclusion relationships among the ensembles of states with quasi-constant flux over different time intervals, as shown in Fig.~{\ref{fig:ensemble}}, no longer hold in a strict sense.